ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 sudo nixos-rebuild switch --flake .#nixos-test
 ```

 Choose whichever you like.
-After that, system rollback becomes very simple, just switch to the previous commit:
+After that, system rollback will become very simple, just switch to the previous commit and then deploy it:

 ```shell
 cd ~/nixos-config